-[Ad – gifted for review.]
+[Gifted for review – all opinions are my own.]
 Some time ago I was fortunate enough to team up with The Milky Tee Co for a review of their fab breastfeeding t-shirts.
 Founder Lauren kindly sent me a couple of their newest items – top quality 3/4 length-sleeved tops – to try out, and I have to say, I love them.
 These tops surpass my expectations – they’re made from a thick, durable material which is both flattering and cosy.
 It’s firm enough to lay smoothly over any lumps and bumps, whilst stretchy enough to remain comfortable.

 My favourite is the cherry red, a colour which is perfect through the seasons being at once autumnal, festive, and bright for spring (probably too warm for summer, although to be fair, who knows in England?).
 I’m very impressed.
 Plus, I note that the one constructive criticism I gave in my previous review has been addressed as was promised: the sharp zip ends are now covered.